 - Is the caregiver licensed by the state as a day care provider?

-Certain behaviors can indicate sexual child abuse but may also be related to other things going on in a child’s life, such as a death, divorce, recent move or change in schools.
-It is important to watch for changes.
-If changes in your child’s behavior interfere with normal activity or continue after you have provided your child with guidance and structure, seek professional help.
+Certain behaviors can indicate sexual child abuse but may also be related to other things going on in a child’s life, such as a death, divorce, a recent move or change in schools.
+If changes in your child’s behavior interfere with normal activities or continue after you have provided your child with guidance and structure, seek professional help.

 - The world